michel-leonard/fw-simple-go/README.md

 - **accept** an IP
 - **reject** an IP using, depending on the configuration, a bitmask and a timeout

-The default configuration works with IPv4 on a Debian server, iptables and ipset must be installed beforehand.
+The default configuration works with IPv4 on a Debian server, iptables, ipset, and **inotify** must be installed beforehand.

 ## Configuration